ntruchsess/tractusx/coreservices/partsrelationshipservice/cd/terraform-dataspace-partition/README.md

 Run the following commands to deploy the PoC infrastructure:

+### Provision terraform resources

+You can find several terraform folders in the `cd` folder.
+To deploy one of them.
+To provision terraform execute the following steps from the corresponding folder:

 1. Sign-on to Azure and select the target subscription for the PoC landscape with `az login --tenant <catenax-tenant>`
-1. Check whether the variables for your target environment have been correctly set `cat variables.tf`
+1. Check whether the variables for your target environment have been correctly set `cat terraform-common/variables.tf`
-1. From the main directory of this repository, run `terraform init`
+1. export TERRAFORM_STATE_BLOB=<terraform-state-blob-file>.
+If you want to deploy terraform-dataspace-partition TERRAFORM_STATE_BLOB=mtpdc.ENV.tfstate For terraform-common TERRAFORM_STATE_BLOB=mtpdc.ENV.PARTITION.tfstate For terraform-connector-consumer TERRAFORM_STATE_BLOB=consumer.ENV.tfstate 1.From the terraform-common directory, run `terraform init -backend-config=key=$TERRAFORM_STATE_BLOB`.
-1. Run `terraform plan`
+1. Run `terraform plan -out=<plan-file>`
-1. Run `terraform apply`
+1. Run `terraform apply <plan-file>`

 ## Viewing outputs